SonyaMoisset/Programming-Curriculum/README.md

 # Full Stack Web Development Personal Curriculum
-Index of resources I am using
+Index of resources I use

 ## A. ONLINE ACADEMIES